pulibrary/njmaps_exhibit_archive/perspective.md

 {% assign dir = "intro" %}
 {% assign id = "1653-gunter-table" %}
 {% assign title = "Gunter's table for chain measurements.
-Centesme is one one-hundredth of a chain (7.92 inches).
-Perch is equivalent to the more standard term rod, or one quarter of a chain.
-Pace is the distance of a stride (every other step), standardized as five feet." %}
+Centesme is one one-hundredth of a chain (7.92 inches). &quot;Perch&quot; is equivalent to the more standard term rod, or one quarter of a chain. &quot;Pace&quot; is the distance of a stride (every other step), standardized as five feet." %}
 {% include figure.html %}

+{% assign dir = "intro" %}
+{% assign id = "1716-love-title-page" %}
+{% assign title = "Title page.
+This was the bible of early American surveyors, including George Washington, who used the eighth edition (Geodæsia: or, The Art of Surveying, 1768).A Colonial surveyor in Carolina and Jamaica, Love saw firsthand the problems of men who were taking up grants of land in America without adequate surveying knowledge." %}
+{% include figure-left.html %}
 John Love (active 1688). _The Whole Art of Surveying and Measuring of Land Made Easie.
 Shewing, by Plain and Practical Rules, How to Survey, Protract, Cast Up, Reduce or Divide Any Piece of Land Whatsoever; with New Tables for the Ease of the Surveyor in Reducing the Measures of Land.
 Moreover, a More Easie and Sure Way of Surveying by the Chain, Than Has Hitherto Been Taught.
 As Also, How to Lay Out New Lands in America, or Elsewhere; to Make a Perfect Map of a River's Mouth or Harbour; with Several Other Things Never Yet Published in Our Language_ (London: W. Taylor, 1716) [Rare Books Division].
 The third edition, with additions.

-{% assign dir = "intro" %}
-{% assign id = "1716-love-title-page" %}
-{% assign title = "Title page.
-This was the bible of early American surveyors, including George Washington, who used the eighth edition (Geodæsia: or, The Art of Surveying, 1768).A Colonial surveyor in Carolina and Jamaica, Love saw firsthand the problems of men who were taking up grants of land in America without adequate surveying knowledge." %}
-{% include figure-left.html %}
 >[I]f you ask, why I write a book of this nature, since we have so many very good ones already in our own Language?
 I answer, because I cannot find in those Books, many things, of great consequence, to be understood by the Surveyor.
 I have seen Young men, in _America_, often nonplus'd so, that their Books would not help them forward, particularly in _Carolina_, about Laying out Lands, when a certain quantity of Acres has been given to be laid out five or six times as broad as long.
 This I know is to be laught at by a Mathematician; yet to such as have no more of this Learning, than to know how to Measure a Field, it seems a difficult Question: And to what Book already Printed of Surveying shall they repair to, to be resolved? [from Love's preface].

 He published the first edition in 1688, simplifying the process with clear rules and procedures.
 There are chapters on geometrical definitions and problems, instruments and their uses, diverse ways to take the plot of lands, how to calculate acreage, how to lay out, reduce, and divide plots of land, and trigonometry.
 Instructions are given in using Gunter's chain and measuring angles with the circumferentor, plane table, and semicircle.
 The text is illustrated with numerous examples and, in this edition, includes "A Table of Sines and Tangents to Every Fifth Minute of the Quadrant."
 Later editions of the book appeared for more than a century; the twelfth (1793) and thirteenth (1796) editions were published in New York.
 The work changed little over the years, even considering the later revisions of Samuel Clark.